JMRI: Use of JavaHelpThis page talks about technical aspects of how JMRI provides help information using JavaHelp and JHelpDev.

 Limitations of JavaHelp HTMLJavaHelp displays "plain old HTML 4.0", without providing some of the syntactic sugar provided by many browsers to allow poor HTML to render.
 In particular, there are a couple things to watch for.

-- Anchor tags aren't XML.
-Specifically,
+- Anchor tags need a specific format.
+Specifically, they

-- Anchors also need to use the "name" attribute rather than the "id" attribute.
+- Anchors need to use the "name" attribute rather than the "id" attribute.
 See the item above for an example.

 - You can't count on any particular location for your files on the local machine, so all links to other help pages need to be relative.

 - Links to web pages outside the help system work.
 In most cases they'll be automatically opened in an outside web browser.

 Web access to helpIt's inconvenient to have to maintain two separate web pages for the main web site and the help system.
 To reduce the need for that, we use a particular form for the web pages in the help system.